Species – The Awakening

-Species: The Awakening is a 2007 science fiction action thriller film and the fourth and final installment of the Species film series.
+Species – The Awakening is a 2007 science fiction action thriller television film and the fourth and final installment of the Species franchise.
 The film was directed by Nick Lyon and starring Ben Cross, Helena Mattsson, Dominic Keating and Marlene Favela.
-It is a stand-alone sequel and the first film of the Species series that does not feature Natasha Henstridge.
+It is a standalone sequel to Species III (2004) and the only film of the Species franchise that does not involve Natasha Henstridge.
 The film premiered on the American broadcast, the Sci-Fi Channel on September 29, 2007 and was released on DVD on October 2.

 Plot

-Miranda Hollander is a young college professor who lives with her "uncle", Tom Hollander who works in a museum.
+Miranda Hollander is a college professor who lives with her "uncle", Tom Hollander, who works in a museum.
 Miranda can read books by touch, without needing to open them.
 Miranda believes that her parents were killed in an accident while she was a baby.
 After her birthday, Miranda passes out and is sent to a local hospital.
 Tom is notified by the police.
-At the hospital, Miranda silently transforms into an alien form and seduces and kills several people.
+At the hospital, Miranda transforms into an alien form and kills several people.
 When Tom arrives the following morning, he finds bodies everywhere.
-Tom locates Miranda, injects her with human hormones and begins driving her to Mexico.
+Tom locates Miranda, injects her with human hormones and drives her to Mexico.
 On the way, Miranda wakes up, asking for the cause of her illness.
-Tom tells Miranda that she is the result of an experiment that combined human and alien DNA, conducted with his friend Forbes McGuire while they were in college.
+Tom tells Miranda she is the result of an experiment that combined human and alien DNA, conducted with his friend Forbes McGuire while they were in college.
 Tom has been injecting her with human hormones since her childhood to suppress her alien DNA.
 Her parents were a fiction created by Tom to help build Miranda's normal life.
-Tom explains he and Forbes parted ways because of differences of opinion over their creation.
+Tom and Forbes parted ways because of differences of opinion over their creation.

-In Mexico, Tom and Miranda locate Forbes, who lives with his recent experiment named Azura, another human and alien DNA hybrid who serves as his assistant and lover.
-Forbes supports his experiment by creating half-alien facsimiles of dead pets and relatives for his paying clients.
-Forbes checks Miranda's condition and finds that she will die in days; her changes to alien form are her body's way of fighting back as her human form has a weaker immune system.
-The only way to deny death is injecting fresh human DNA into Miranda.
-Miranda won't allow that to happen when she realizes it will result in the human sacrifice.
+In Mexico, Tom and Miranda locate Forbes, who lives with his recent experiment, Azura, another human and alien DNA hybrid who serves as his assistant and lover.
+Forbes supports his experiment by creating half-alien facsimiles of dead pets and relatives for paying clients.
+Forbes checks Miranda's condition and finds that she will die in days; her changes to alien form are her body's way of fighting back, as her human form has a weaker immune system.
+The only cure is to inject fresh human DNA into Miranda.
+Miranda will not allow that to happen when she realizes it will result in a human sacrifice.
 Miranda becomes unconscious, and Tom goes searching for a "donor" and is mugged.
 Azura incapacitates the mugger and the two bring her back to Forbes' lab, where they succeed in extending Miranda's life.